-The expression at all is a negative emphasizer and corresponds to the Catalan gens, except that it is occasionally used before plural nouns.
+The expression at all is a negative emphasizer and corresponds to the CATALAN gens, except that it is occasionally used before plural nouns, in which case its meaning is en absolut.
 Examples:

 We don't have any bread at all.

 It doesn't interest me at all.

 I don't trust him at all.

 He isn't strong at all (or He isn't at all strong).

 It shouldn't happen to any people at all.